AngieToro/Udemy-Typescript-Project3/README.md

 `npm install`

 ### Execute
-`npm start`
+1. `npm start`
-You need to use Postman
+2. You need to use Postman to invoke the services